Dubai Airports Invests In Guest Experience And Reveals Winner Of The Dubai Airshow VISTA Innovation Challenge

-Dubai, United Arab Emirates: Dubai Airports, operator of Dubai International (DXB), the world's biggest international hub, has announced ROVAR as the winner of its guest experience innovator challenge hosted at VISTA at Dubai Airshow 2023.
+Dubai, United Arab Emirates – 24 November 2023: Dubai Airports, operator of Dubai International (DXB), the world's biggest international hub, has announced ROVAR as the winner of its guest experience innovator challenge hosted at VISTA at Dubai Airshow 2023.

 ROVAR, a UK-based start-up, won the challenge for its future-focused smart guide, using augmented and virtual reality to enhance the guest experience.
 The guide offers helpful information throughout the traveller's journey and allows exploration of the airport pre-departure using augmented reality through smartphone technology.